 Students will survey the main currents of US & international natural resource policy (air & water quality, endangered species protection, public land management, private land conservation), consider their origins in conservation thought, and learn to evaluate these policies via examples and assignments from current natural resource and environmental challenges.
 Students will learn about the actors and processes by which policy decisions are made.
 NOTE: Students can't enroll if previously taken GSVS 3559 topic #13 Natural Resouce Policy.

 Global Security & Justice

-This is the capstone seminar for students in the Security and Justice track of Global Studies.
-Instructor Permission.
+This is the foundation course for students admitted to the Global Studies-Security and Justice track of Global Studies.
+Instructor Consent Required.